jeffbinder/visions-and-revisions/README.md

 > Bring me my Instrument of fire!
 >
 > I will not die from Our Fight,
 > Nor will my spear be in my hand:
 > For we have reached Jerusalem,
 > In our time & pleasant land.

-As another example, here is Blake's "O Rose Thou Art Sick":
+As another example, here is Blake's "The Sick Rose":

 > O Rose thou art sick.
 > The invisible worm,